Manish-kasera/Standup_Comedy_SQL/README.md

 WHERE EXTRACT(YEAR FROM publishedAt) = 2022;
 ```

-###  5. Find the total number of likes for a all comedian's sort by highest like to lowest like
+###  5. Find the total number of likes for a all comedian's sort by highest like to lowest.

 ```sql
  SELECT